hoangduytran/blender-manual/manual/render/cameras.rst

 Panoramic
    Panoramic cameras only work in Cycles.
-See the Cycles :ref:`panoramic camera <bpy.types.CyclesCameraSettings.panorama_type>` settings for more information.
+See the Cycles :ref:`panoramic camera <bpy.types.Camera.panorama_type>` settings for more information.

 Shift
    Allows for the adjustment of *vanishing points*.